Wildlife, Fisheries, and Aquaculture

 Master of Science graduate committees must include at least three members of the graduate faculty, including the major professor and a minor professor if required.

-A Ph.D. student’s committee will include the major professor as chairperson, who must be from the department and hold a Level 1 graduate faculty appointment, at least three committee members from the student's major field of interest, and a minor committee member if required.
+A Ph.D. student’s committee will include the major professor as chairperson, who must be from the department and hold a graduate faculty appointment, at least three committee members from the student's major field of interest, and a minor committee member if required.

 The graduate committee and the master’s student will meet during the student’s first 12 months of work to prepare the program of study.
 This is followed by a mandatory seminar regarding the proposed research plan.
 The graduate committee and the Ph.D. student will meet during the student’s first 12 months to prepare the program of study.
 Students must complete this form with the help of his/her major professor and concurrence of his/her graduate committee.
-A doctoral student’s program of study is required in the Office of the Graduate School when the preliminary/comprehensive examination is scheduled.
+A doctoral student’s program of study is required in the Graduate School when the preliminary/comprehensive examination is scheduled.
 The program of study will be kept in the department head’s office and forwarded to the Graduate School during the student’s last semester of coursework.
 The Committee Request Form, Program of Study, and Proposal for both master's and Ph.D. students must be signed and submitted to the graduate coordinator within the first 12 months of work, or a departmental hold will be placed on the student's account.

 The Department of Wildlife, Fisheries, and Aquaculture allows graduate students outside of the graduate program in Wildlife, Fisheries and Aquaculture to obtain a minor at either the master's or doctoral level.
 The minor may be in one of three subject areas: aquaculture, fisheries, or wildlife.
 If a minor is chosen, the student's graduate committee must include a representative from the Department of Wildlife, Fisheries and Aquaculture to serve as the minor professor, approve all coursework (B or better in 9 hours graduate-level coursework the M.S.; B or better in 12 hours graduate-level hours for the Ph.D.) that is applied towards the minor, and administer the minor examination.
 Once minor coursework is approved by the graduate committee it must be reviewed and approved by the WFA graduate coordinator.
 The minor exam (written, oral, or both) will be administered by the WFA minor committee member in combination with and using the same procedure as the major exam.
 The minor committee member will work with the student's instructors to determine appropriate subject areas for the exam.
 The minor professor is responsible for ensuring that the student demonstrates knowledge and understanding commensurate with a M.S. or Ph.D. minor in addition to fulfilling the usual duties of a committee member.
 For more information on obtaining a graduate minor in WFA, please contact the WFA graduate coordinator.